cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

 interface Forwarding {
   hops: []Hop
-  memo: string,
+  memo: string
 }

 interface Hop {
-  portID: string,
+  portId: string
-  channelId: string,
+  channelId: string
 }

 interface Token {
-  denom: string // base denomination
-  trace: []string
+  denom: Denom
   amount: uint256
 }

+interface Denom {
+  base: string // base denomination
+  trace: []Trace
+}

+interface Trace {
+  portId: string
+  channelId: string
+}

 ```

 As tokens are sent across chains using the ICS 20 protocol, they begin to accrue a record of channels for which they have been transferred across.
 This information is encoded into the `trace` field in the token.

-The ICS 20 token traces are represented by a list of the form `{ics20Port}/{ics20Channel}`, where `ics20Port` and `ics20Channel` are an ICS 20 port and channel on the current chain for which the funds exist.
+The ICS 20 token traces are represented by a list of `ics20Port` and `ics20Channel` pairs, which are an ICS 20 port and channel on the current chain for which the funds exist.
 The port and channel pair indicate which channel the funds were previously sent through.
 Implementations are responsible for correctly parsing the IBC trace information and encoding it into the final on-chain denomination so that the same base denominations sent through different paths are not treated as being fungible.

 A sending chain may be acting as a source or sink zone.
 When a chain is sending tokens across a port and channel which are not equal to the last prefixed port and channel pair, it is acting as a source zone.
 When tokens are sent from a source zone, the destination port and channel will be prepended to the trace (once the tokens are received) adding another hop to a tokens record.
 When a chain is sending tokens across a port and channel which are equal to the last prefixed port and channel pair, it is acting as a sink zone.
 When tokens are sent from a sink zone, the first element of the trace, which was the last port and channel pair added to the trace is removed (once the tokens are received), undoing the last hop in the tokens record.
 A more complete explanation is [present in the ibc-go implementation](https://github.com/cosmos/ibc-go/blob/457095517b7832c42ecf13571fee1e550fec02d0/modules/apps/transfer/keeper/relay.go#L18-L49).